masonelmore/esi/docs/CharacterApi.md

 > float32 PostCharactersCharacterIdCspa(ctx, characterId, characters, optional)
 Calculate a CSPA charge cost

-Takes a source character ID in the url and a set of target character ID's in the body, returns a CSPA charge cost  --- Alternate route: `/dev/characters/{character_id}/cspa/`  Alternate route: `/v4/characters/{character_id}/cspa/`
+Takes a source character ID in the url and a set of target character ID's in the body, returns a CSPA charge cost  ---

 ### Required Parameters